Pros and Cons of Buying the Freehold

-- The withdrawal of an individual participating tenant does not operate as a withdrawal from the acquisition pursuant to the requirements which are set out in Sections 28 and 29 of the Leasehold Reform Urban and Housing Development Act 1993.
+- The withdrawal of an individual leaseholder (participating tenant) does not operate as a withdrawal from the acquisition for the purposes of the legislation.

-- Accordingly the initial notice will continue to be valid notwithstanding the withdrawal of an individual participating tenant nor the fact that such a withdrawal will take the number of participating tenants below the required qualifying threshold.
+- Accordingly the initial notice will continue to be valid notwithstanding the withdrawal nor the fact that such a withdrawal will take the number of participating tenants below the required qualifying threshold.

 - The remaining participating tenants will continue to be liable for all costs incurred in connection with the acquisition.
 It is therefore advisable that provision should be made in the participation agreement governing the terms on which participating tenants agree to conduct the acquisition of the freehold.